 Making mealtimes a priority in your schedule is possible by planning ahead and mapping out your days and weeks.

 2. Make time to shop:

-To stay consistent with your meal plan, it is essential that you have food available.
+To stay healthy in college and stay consistent with your meal plan, it is essential that you have food available.
 Lack of food can translate into a reason for restricting, or missing a meal or snack can increase chances for binging later.
-Schedule regular time to buy grocery essentials that you can have available, including food items that need little time for preparing.
+Schedule a regular time to buy grocery essentials that you can have available, including food items that need little time for preparing.

 Think about investing in a small dormitory refrigerator that you can keep in your room for keeping the necessities on hand.
 Even if you have regular access to the campus cafeteria, there may be times you are unable to make it for each meal.

 Be prepared for these times by having food for making cohesive meals and snacks.
 Make sure you are allotting the time and resources needed to purchase the food supplies you need on a regular basis.